marina-seamore/mesto-react/README.md

-# Project Mesto re-done with the help of React
+# Project Mesto remade with the help of React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).